ABA–NBA merger: Interleague competition in anticipation of merger

 Interest in ABA vs. NBA play extended beyond the two leagues' management.
 In 1976, CBS sought to establish a postseason playoff between the ABA and NBA, and to win the rights to broadcast those games.
+Before that, talks of the ABA's championship team competing against the NBA's championship team began as early as 1969 (after the ABA's second season of existence came to a close) when the Oakland Oaks expressed interest in competing against the champions of the NBA that year, the Boston Celtics, to see who truly was the best professional basketball team around.
+Outside of that, there were also genuine talks from the ABA champions in 1975 when the Kentucky Colonels wanted to compete against the NBA champion Golden State Warriors and in 1976 when the New York Nets expressed their own interests in competing against the Celtics.
+However, none of those potential championship match-ups for ultimate glory actually came to fruition for postseason play, with preseason competitions during this era being the most any ABA champion could get against the NBA's champions during this era.

 ABA's final season (1975–76)

 Two teams attempt to depart

-Before the 1975–76 season, the Denver Nuggets and New York Nets applied to join the NBA.
-The owners of the Nets and Nuggets had approached John Y. Brown, Jr. in an attempt to get his Kentucky Colonels to join their attempted leap to the NBA, but Brown refused, saying he was staying loyal to the ABA.
+Before the 1975–76 season, the Denver Nuggets and New York Nets both applied to join the NBA earlier than the intended merger of the leagues occurred.
+The owners of both the Nets and Nuggets had approached John Y. Brown, Jr. in an attempt to get his Kentucky Colonels to join their early attempted leap into the NBA themselves, but Brown refused, saying he was staying loyal to the ABA.
 Ultimately, the Nets and Nuggets were forced to play a lame-duck season in the ABA by court order.

-The Nuggets' and Nets' attempted move to the NBA created a great deal of ill will within the ABA, and brought attention to the emerging financial weakness of some of the league's lesser teams.
+The Nuggets' and Nets' attempted move to the NBA created a great deal of ill will within the ABA, as well as brought attention to the emerging financial weakness of some of the league's lesser teams from that period of time, with the Memphis Sounds soon turned into the Baltimore Claws being the team most immediately in trouble with the ABA due to that squad's own troubled financial situations ever since moving the New Orleans Buccaneers out to Memphis, Tennessee back in 1970.